AdobeDocs/campaign-classic.en/help/platform/using/configure-fda-teradata.md

 1. A libtelapi.so file should be available in /opt/teradata/client/16.20/lib64.

-#### Driver configuration {#driver-configuration}

-To learn more on driver configuration, refer to this [section](../../platform/using/legacy-connectors.md#configure-access-to-teradata).

-#### Environment variables {#environment-varaiables}

-To learn more on the environment variables of the Adobe Campaign server, refer to this [section](../../platform/using/legacy-connectors.md#configure-access-to-teradata).

 ### Campaign server configuration for Windows {#campaign-server-windows}

 You first need to download Teradata Tools and utilities for Windows.
 You can download it from this [page](https://downloads.teradata.com/download/tools/teradata-tools-and-utilities-windows-installation-package)